 Before you even start writing, you’ll need to know how to search for grants for your nonprofit.
 Each grantmaker – whether a governmental agency or a family foundation – has their own worldview that informs their approach to making grants.
 Some focus on the environment, with specific goals of preserving endangered species, or cleaning up after oil spills.
 Others run homeless shelters, fund after school programs, or provide medical services to underserved communities.

 So one of the first steps, before you even write a grant, is to simply matching your nonprofit’s programs, activities, and goals with certain grantmakers.
 So, the first step in how to search for grants for your nonprofit is through extensive grant prospect research.

 Most grant prospect research takes place on the Internet.
-Many grant writers know how to search for grants using subscription-based databases like The Foundation Directory Online from the Foundation Center.
+Many grant writers know how to search for grants using subscription-based databases like Foundation Directory Online and Instrumentl.
 This is the single most comprehensive database of foundations and corporations and allows a user to search more than 140,000 entries by location, size, subject area, and more.
 By carefully adjusting these search terms, you’ll find a strong list of potential prospects.